dotnet/runtime/docs/workflow/ci/failure-analysis.md

     }
     ```
     ````
-    It already contains most information necessary. *The most important piece of information for you to fill out is the json blob*.
+    It already contains most of the essential information, but *it is very important that you fill out the json blob*.

-    - You can add the string you identified as uniquely identifying the issue into the `ErrorMessage` field.
-In case you need to use a regex, use the `ErrorPattern` field instead (this is a limitted, single-line, non-backtracking regex described [here](https://github.com/dotnet/arcade/blob/main/Documentation/Projects/Build%20Analysis/KnownIssues.md#regex-matching)).
-This regex needs to be appropriately escaped - check the [arcade known issues](https://github.com/dotnet/arcade/blob/main/Documentation/Projects/Build%20Analysis/KnownIssues.md#filling-out-known-issues-json-blob) documentation for a good guide on proper regex and JSON escaping.
+    - You can add into the `ErrorMessage` field the string that you found uniquely identifies the issue.
+In case you need to use a regex, use the `ErrorPattern` field instead.
+This is a limited to a single-line, non-backtracking regex as described [here](https://github.com/dotnet/arcade/blob/main/Documentation/Projects/Build%20Analysis/KnownIssues.md#regex-matching).
+This regex also needs to be appropriately escaped.
+Check the [arcade known issues](https://github.com/dotnet/arcade/blob/main/Documentation/Projects/Build%20Analysis/KnownIssues.md#filling-out-known-issues-json-blob) documentation for a good guide on proper regex and JSON escaping.
-    - The field `ExcludeConsoleLog` should be `true` as much as possible.
-Setting it to false will mean all failures appear in the same log and since you didn't exclude the overall logs, all failures in the collection will get attributed to this one's issue bucket and errors will not be investigated properly.
+    - The field `ExcludeConsoleLog` describes if the execution logs should be considered on top of the individual test results. **For most cases, this should be set to `true` as the failure will happen within a single test**.
+Setting it to `false` will mean all failures within an xUnit set of tests will also get attributed to this particular error, since there's one log describing all the problems.
 Due to limitations in Known Issues around rate limiting and xUnit resiliency, setting `ExcludeConsoleLog=false` is necessary in two scenarios:
       + Nested tests as reported to Azure DevOps.
 Essentially this means theory failures, which look like this when reported in Azure DevOps: ![xUnit theory seen in azure devops](theory-azdo.png).
         Adding support for this requires too many API calls, so using the console log here is necessary.
       + Native crashes in libraries also require using the console log.
 This is needed as the crash corrupts the test results to be reported to Azure DevOps, so only the console logs are left.
     - Optionally you can add specifics as needed like leg, configuration parameters, available dump links.

 Once the issue is open, feel free to rerun the `Build Analysis` check and the issue should be recognized as known if all was filed correctly and you are ready to merge once all unrelated issues are marked as known.
 However, there are some known limitations to the system as previously described.
 Additionally, the system only looks at the error message the stacktrace fields of an Azure DevOps test result, and the console log in the helix queue.
-If rerunning the check doesn't pick up the known issue and you feel it should, feel free to tag the infrastructure team for help.
+If rerunning the check doesn't pick up the known issue and you feel it should, feel free to tag  @dotnet/runtime-infrastructure to request infrastructure team for help.

-After you do this, if the failure is occuring frequently as per the data captured in the recently opened issue, please disable the failing test(s) with the corresponding issue link tracking the disable in a follow-up Pull Request.
+After you do this, if the failure is occurring frequently as per the data captured in the recently opened issue, please disable the failing test(s) with the corresponding tracking issue link in a follow-up Pull Request.

-* Update the tracking issue with the label `disabled-test` and remove the blocking tags.
+* Update the tracking issue with the `disabled-test` label and remove the blocking tags.
 * For libraries tests add a [`[ActiveIssue(link)]`](https://github.com/dotnet/arcade/blob/master/src/Microsoft.DotNet.XUnitExtensions/src/Attributes/ActiveIssueAttribute.cs) attribute on the test method.
 You can narrow the disabling down to runtime variant, flavor, and platform.
 For an example see [File_AppendAllLinesAsync_Encoded](https://github.com/dotnet/runtime/blob/cf49643711ad8aa4685a8054286c1348cef6e1d8/src/libraries/System.IO.FileSystem/tests/File/AppendAsync.cs#L74)
 * For runtime tests found under `src/tests`, please edit [`issues.targets`](https://github.com/dotnet/runtime/blob/main/src/tests/issues.targets).
 There are several groups for different types of disable (mono vs. coreclr, different platforms, different scenarios).
 Add the folder containing the test and issue mimicking any of the samples in the file.